-- 1. Explain the purpose and use of the principal financial statements required under International Financial Reporting Standards (IFRS) - 2.
-Understand and interpret the principal financial statements and its components. - 3.
-Apply the analytical and technical skills developed in this module to prepare accounting records and the principal financial statements. - 4.
-Have a sound knowledge of the process of accounting for significant transactions in specific areas, including PPE, inventory, receivables, cash, equity and current liabilities. - 5.
+- 1. Explain the purpose and use of the principal financial statements required under International Financial Reporting Standards (IFRS). - 2.
+Prepare, analyse and interpret the principal financial statements and its components. - 3.
+Understand the process of accounting for certain significant transactions in specific areas, including PPE, inventory, receivables, cash, equity and current liabilities. - 4.
 Identify, define and intelligently discuss a variety of accounting-related problems and the fundamental principles underlying financial accounting in the context of the tools and techniques covered in this module.